pub struct AtomicTagPtr<T, const N: usize> { /* private fields */ }Expand description

 (reference as *mut _, 0b01)

-sourcepub fn fetch_sub(&self, value: usize, order: Ordering) -> TagPtr<T, N>
+);Sourcepub fn fetch_sub(&self, value: usize, order: Ordering) -> TagPtr<T, N>

 pub fn fetch_sub(&self, value: usize, order: Ordering) -> TagPtr<T, N>

-from the current tag value, returning the previous
+Subtracts value from the current tag value, returning the previous

 marked pointer.